smattymatty/BaseApp-Django-HTMX-Tailwind/README.md

 ### Working with Tailwind & HTMX

 This project is already configured to use Tailwind and HTMX.
-It uses the popular third-party packages 'Django-Tailwind' and 'Django-HTMX' to integrate these technologies into the project.
+It uses the popular third-party packages **[Django-Tailwind](https://github.com/timonweb/django-tailwind)** and **[Django-HTMX](https://github.com/adamchainz/django-htmx)** to integrate these technologies into the project.

 ```python
 # settings.py